Ekkehard Knobelspies: Career

 Knobelspies started his professional journey in hospitality, training at the InterContinental Hotel Düsseldorf and later becoming Sales Director at Excelsior Hotel Ernst in Cologne.
 He transitioned into brand communications, working for corporations such as Mercedes-Benz, Deutsche Bank, and Coca-Cola.

 In London, he became Director of Central Europe for a WPP Group agency, managing accounts including HSBC, Allianz, Jaguar Land Rover, and British Airways.

 Between 1998 and 2008, Knobelspies served as managing director of various international brand communications companies in Zurich, Berlin, Frankfurt, Munich, and Cape Town.

 He founded and remains the non-executive director of the "World's 101 Best Steak Restaurants".
 His consultancy focuses on clients in real estate, hospitality, food and beverage sectors, including notable individuals such as Countess Heidi Horten, Alexander Chesterman, and Naomi Campbell.
-He is currently authoring the book So Rich and Yet So Poor.
+He is currently working on a book about the World’s 101 Best Steak Restaurants, which will be released worldwide in 2026.

 Personal life

 Knobelspies actively promotes conservation and biodiversity, advocating for the preservation of endangered livestock breeds.
 He resides with his family in London and the South of France.